-- 5.14 In accordance with section 5 of the CIPFA/SOLACE 'Delivering Good Governance in Local Government 2016 (guidance notes)', a comprehensive self-assessment, largely detailing stable governance arrangements, was completed in previous years and is updated periodically.
+- 5.20 In accordance with section 5 of the CIPFA/SOLACE 'Delivering Good Governance in Local Government 2016 (guidance notes)', a comprehensive self-assessment, largely detailing stable governance arrangements, was completed in previous years and is updated periodically.
 The self-assessment provides a useful indicator of the Council's effectiveness in applying principles of good governance in practice.
-The self-assessment also allows authorities to assess how their processes and documentation meet the criteria suggested in the CIPFA/SOLACE framework. - 5.15 In addition to the self-assessment referred to above, as part of the AGS production process, each directorate is asked to complete an annual self-assessment.
+The self-assessment also allows authorities to assess how their processes and documentation meet the criteria suggested in the CIPFA/SOLACE framework. - 5.21 In addition to the self-assessment referred to above, as part of the AGS production process, each directorate is asked to complete an annual self-assessment.
 This directorate level self-assessment presents the Directorate's view of its governance arrangements.
-Directorate self-assessments serve a dual purpose, in that they provided assurance surrounding the governance arrangements in place for 2022/23, and also provided an opportunity for senior management to reflect on good governance requirements. - 5.16 In 2022/23, the Council's directorates (Supporting People, Supporting Communities, and Corporate Services) completed self-assessments to evaluate governance arrangements and identify areas for improvement.
-Key changes include the division of the Supporting People Directorate into two new directorates: Children and Learning, and Adults and Health.
-The Supporting Communities Directorate launched a Damp and Mould Project Board to address risks related to damp, following the Awaab Ishak case, and a Violence Against Women and Girls Board to promote a zero-tolerance policy towards violence against women and girls.
-The Corporate Services Directorate did not report any significant governance changes. - 5.17 All directorates, except Supporting Communities, reported no significant governance issues based on CIPFA criteria.
-The Supporting Communities Directorate identified that the effectiveness of governance arrangements needed improvements due to a significant overspend in the Housing Revenue Account (HRA) budget, largely caused by unexpected increases in gas and electricity costs, which were beyond the council's control.
-To mitigate the impact of future cost increases, the HRA now conducts mid-year checks on energy cost forecasts and frequently models energy costs to ensure energy prices charged to residents are better aligned with actual procurement costs for energy.
+Directorate self-assessments serve a dual purpose, in that they provided assurance surrounding the governance arrangements in place for 2023/24, and also provided an opportunity for senior management to reflect on good governance requirements. - 5.22 In 2023/24, the Council's directorates (Children and Learning, Adults and Health, Supporting Communities, and Corporate Services) completed self-assessments to evaluate governance arrangements and identify significant changes and areas for improvement.
+Key changes include: - The division of the Supporting People directorate into two new directorates: Children and Learning, and Adults and Health. - The Supporting Communities directorate established the Housing Safety and Regulatory Board to oversee compliance with updated consumer regulatory standards from the Regulator for Social Housing (RSH), monitor progress on Tenant Satisfaction Measures, and track key housing performance indicators, including damp and mould issues.
+The Damp and Mould Project Board set up in 2022-23 was integrated into this board. - The Regis Road Steering Group, set up following the Cabinet's November 2022 decision on a regeneration strategy, is driving the implementation of regeneration in that area. - The Community Wealth Fund Formation Board was established in September to steer the development of the fund, ensuring alignment with its mission and objectives while coordinating efforts across council directorates.

+The Corporate Services Directorate did not report any significant governance changes.
+No directorates reported any significant governance issues, based on CIPFA criteria.